nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 In `sound synthesis, envelopes <https://en.wikipedia.org/wiki/Envelope_(music)>`_ control the amplitude of the generated audio signal through time.
 In the latest version of our simple synthesizer the notes start and end abruptly.
-An envelope can let us shape the way in which each note starts and ends.
+An envelope can let us shape the way in which each note starts, progresses, and ends.

 The Jupylet envelope generator is a traditional four stages envelope generator consisting of an `attack` stage specified by the time it takes the envelope to